ramibo/ssrf_aws_demo/README.md

 !!!
 The SSRF attack was sucessfull !!!
 ```

-12.Run `terraform destroy` / `terraform destroy -auto-approve` to remove the infrastructure created at AWS.
+12. Run `terraform destroy` / `terraform destroy -auto-approve` to remove the infrastructure created at AWS.
 ## Mitigation Steps

 1. Enabling IMDS version 2 of the service